starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 #### Mouse cursor escaping the game window
 - Toggling the game console with the tilde (`~`) key/the key left of the number `1` usually recaptures the mouse.
 - You may also try adding a registry key to your Wine prefix:
-   - Use the `sc-launch.sh` launch script to open a [Wine maintenance shell](/Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) then run the following command:
+   - Use the `sc-launch.sh` launch script to open a [Wine maintenance shell](/Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) then run:
      ```
      wine reg add 'HKEY_CURRENT_USER\Software\Wine\X11 Driver' /t REG_SZ /v UseTakeFocus /d N /f
      ```